shannonjen/js-functions/javascript-functions.md

 # Invoke/Call a function

-Statements in the block are not run until the function is called
+Statements in the block are not run until the function is called.

 ```JavaScript
 //function invocation